tykavanaugh/rfuck/README.md

 Parses code that looks like the average reddit relationships question and transpiles into python and then executes the script

+As of this update it should be a fully featured turing complete language!

 Simply run
 ```
 python make.py filename.redditlang